Leopard-2019/What-Drives-the-Price-of-a-Car/README.md

 <h4 align="center"> Figure 31</h4>
 </p>

 Getting this message is because the dependent variable y (i.e, the target columns: "price") doesn't have sufficient class labels of one of the classes to keep the data splitting ratio equal to test_size.
 Consequently, I gave up using the StratifiedKFold function.
-Instead, I did chose to use train_test_split function, but with the stratify parameter in order to retain the same proportion of classes in the train and test sets that are found in the entire dataset.
-This option did work, so I decided to use it for splitting data into training and testing sets, i.e, for cross-validation.
+Instead, I did chose to use train_test_split function with all its shortcoming when imbalanced data is used.